johnwcowan/r7rs-work/Srfi122Guide.md

 Note that specialized arrays have getters and setters just like generalized arrays, although they are provided by the implementation rather than the user.

-## Affine transformations
+## Array transformations

 An array transformation is a procedure that takes an array and returns another array with a different interval but the same array elements (though some of them may not be visible in the new array).
-The arrays share a storage object, so any mutation of one array is also a mutation of the other.
+Any mutation of one array is also a mutation of the other.

-The SRFI provides a set of affine transformations, meaning that the value of each upper bound in the new array is equal to the sum of a subset of the upper bounds of the old array plus a constant value, and likewise for the lower bounds.
+The SRFI provides a set of *affine* transformations, meaning that the value of each upper bound in the new array is equal to the sum of a subset of the upper bounds of the old array plus a constant value, and likewise for the lower bounds.